dmoka/modern-software-development-with-tdd/projects/exercise/ZombiesTDD/ZombiesTDD/README.md

 1. The search must throw error when null provided as products input.
 1. **Search Term**: Filter products whose name or description contains the search term (case-insensitive).
 1. **Quality Status**: Filter products based on their stock's quality (e.g., Available, Damaged, Expired).
-1. **Sorting**:
-   - Products can be sorted by one of these:
-   - by name in ascending order
-   - by name in descending order
-   - by price in ascending order
-   - by price in descending orde
 1. **Price Range** (Self-exercise):
    - Price properties are optional parameters
    - Products must have a price greater than or equal to a specified minimum price.
    - Products must have a price less than or equal to a specified maximum price.
    - If `MinPrice` or `MaxPrice` is negative, throw an exception.
    - If `MaxPrice` is less than `MinPrice`, throw an exception.
+1. **Sorting** (Self-exercise):
+   - Products can be sorted by one of these:
+   - by name in ascending order
+   - by name in descending order
+   - by price in ascending order
+   - by price in descending orde

 ---